pokebears/ai_agent/README.md

 Again, this is not required for the bot, but I thought I'd include it as a reference for how I did my testing.

 ## Thanks for reading!

 Thanks so much for having a look at my little project.
-If you'd like to learn more feel free to reach out to me via email, to learn more!
+If you'd like to learn more feel free to reach out to me via email.